Making French Bread

 is one site I found to be particularly thorough and probably a good place for you to start.

-- Even if it is not past the expiration date, yeast can just up and die.
+- Proof your yeast.
+Even if it is not past the expiration date, yeast can just up and die.
 If you're going to go to the bother of making bread, make sure your yeast is good.

 If you've had some experience with making French bread, please feel free to comment on this page and share your experience.
 We'd love to hear from you.